Daniel-Lawless/VGG16-BLIP-Damage-Detection/README.md

 This project demonstrates the power of combining different pre-trained models, namely a Convolutional neural network (VGG16 trained on the ImageNet visual database) and the BLIP transformer.
-First we classify an image of a damaged aircraft into one of two classes, a dent or a crack, and then provide a caption or summary (or both) of the damage in natural language.
+First we classify an image of a damaged aircraft into one of two classes, a dent or a crack, and then provide a caption and summary of the damage in natural language.

 ## How it works
 ***